rafrasenberg/rafrasenberg-website/content/posts/aws/zappa-microservice.md

 2. Then it will set up the function handler and necessary WSGI Middleware
 3. Upload the archive to S3
 4. Create and manage the necessary Amazon IAM policies and roles and register it as a new Lambda function
-5. Create a new API Gateway resource, create WSGI-compatible routes for it and link it to the new Lambda function.
+5. Create a new API Gateway resource, create WSGI-compatible routes for it and link it to the new Lambda function
 6. And at last, delete the archive from your S3 bucket.
 Handy!

 Now you know why we need that S3 bucket.
 It is only used as a temporary tool for the deployment as there are no files in there.